nilkrdg/coin-change/README.md

 The project includes an interactive test harness (CLI).

-You can list all CLI commands.
+You can list all CLI commands:
 ```bash
 help
 ```
-You can list details of a CLI command.
+You can list details of a CLI command:
 ```bash
 help init
 ```

-To initialise the machine,
+To initialise the machine:
 ```bash
 init --coin-types 1,2,5 --coin-amounts 2,4,2
 ```
-Output,
+Output:
 ```
 Success
 Coins in the machine: